 Meet at Llangollen

-Join me on October 29th to explore autumnal locations in and around Llangollen, North Wales.
-This little gem of an area is a place I have the pleasure to recently call home and as such I’ve been exploring and photographing since last year to find the best locations to take us on a photographic workshop.
-Most of the images in the gallery below were taken last autumn and as you can see there are some really lovely spots.
+Join me on November 8th to explore autumnal locations in and around Llangollen, North Wales.
+This little gem of an area is a place I have the pleasure to call home and as such I’ve been exploring and photographing for the last couple of years to find the best locations to take us on a photographic workshop.

 The whole area is rarely photographed but it really does offer some stunning locations.

 We have the Pontcysyllte Aqueduct which is part of the World Heritage Site and is the highest canal aqueduct in the world and also the longest in the UK, a true feat of engineering.
 Just down the valley you also have the Traphont Viaduct at Cefn Mawr.